xin9le/DeclarativeSql/README.md

 ## Obsolete

-Some methods (ex.
+* Some methods (ex.
 Select / Update) which had `params` arguments are obsoleted.
 It has been impaired function scalability and comfortable writing.
+* Unmanaged ODP.NET is obsoleted, because now this library supports managed ODP.NET.

 ## Breaking Changes (v0.1 -> v0.2)

+* Past version `DbKind.Oracle` is renamed to `DbKind.UnmanagedOracle`.
+The brand new `DbKind.Oracle` has been defined for managed ODP.NET.
 * Add `timeout` argument to `Insert` method.
 * `StartTransaction` method's return value has been changed.
 However no problem if you receive it using `var`.
 * `ColumnMappingInfo.IsIdentity` property has been renamed to `ColumnMappingInfo.IsAutoIncrement`.